Your Front Door Is Your First Line of Defence

 Not all door materials are created equal.
 Here is how the main options compare, ranked from least to most secure:

-Steel — Highest Security Steel entrance doors represent the pinnacle of residential door security.
-A bespoke steel door can achieve **SR3 (RC3)** — the highest security rating commercially available for residential use.
-SR3 testing under **BS EN 1627:2011** subjects the door to sustained attack using professional-grade tools including crowbars, drills and angle grinders for 5 minutes.
-No other residential door material achieves SR3.
+Steel: Highest Security Steel entrance doors represent the pinnacle of residential door security.
+A bespoke steel door can achieve **LPS 1175 SR3** (the LPCB police-preferred residential rating).
+The Issue 8 test subjects the door to sustained attack using professional-grade tools including crowbars, drills and angle grinders for 5 minutes against a defined attack objective.
+No other residential door material achieves LPS 1175 SR3.

 Understanding Security Ratings: SR1 to SR5